-Colin used to work on Saturdays and I’d get up early with him and head to hot yoga while he headed to his old job.
+Colin used to work on Saturdays back when we lived in Calgary and I’d get up early with him and head to hot yoga while he headed to his old job.
 One particular day, a day I won’t soon forget, I walked to my yoga studio for some extra exercise.
 Yoga mat strapped to my side, I was ready to take on my day.
 I remember feeling like a warrior.
 Like, ‘Girl, you got this!’.

 I did not have this.